wardoflores/Javascript-CRUD/README.md

 redux notes

-redux store = storing data insidde credits to state redux action (redux-thunk) = defining an operation which is to be done on the data that we have saved on the products store program
+redux store = storing data insidde credits to state redux action (redux-thunk) = defining an operation which is to be done on the data that we have saved on the products store program. redux reducer = update the action dispatched and outputs it into redux store.